vmware-tanzu/tanzu-framework/docs/runtime-core/readiness-framework.md

 ### Example

-The following manifest defines a Readiness resource with 2 checks.
+The following manifest defines a Readiness resource with two checks.
 These checks are required to be satisfied by atleast one **active** ReadinessProvider (See [ReadinessProvider Example](#example-1)), so that `my-org-baseline` can be evaluated to ready.

 ```yaml